Jonathan Cannon: Professional career

+Minor leagues

 The Chicago White Sox selected Cannon in the third round, with the 101st overall selection, of the 2022 Major League Baseball draft.
 He signed with the team for $925,000.

 Cannon made his professional debut with the Arizona Complex League White Sox and was later promoted to the Kannapolis Cannon Ballers.
 Over 7 1/3 innings, he gave up one run while striking out four batters and walking three.
 He was assigned to the Winston-Salem Dash to open the 2023 season and was promoted to the Birmingham Barons in mid-July.
 He was selected to represent the White Sox at the 2023 All-Star Futures Game.
 Over 25 starts between the two teams, Cannon went 6–6 with a 4.46 ERA and 106 strikeouts over 121 innings.
 Cannon was assigned to the Charlotte Knights to open the 2024 season.

+Major leagues

 On April 16, 2024, Cannon was selected to the 40-man roster and promoted to the major leagues for the first time.
 Cannon appeared in 23 games (21 starts) for the White Sox, going 5-10 with a 4.49 ERA over 124 1/3 innings.

+Cannon opened the 2025 season in Chicago's starting rotation.
+Cannon missed time during the season due to a back injury and was also moved to the bullpen after struggles in the starting rotation.
+He was also optioned to Charlotte twice during the season on August 8 and September 5.
+Cannon appeared in 22 games (17 starts) for the White Sox and went 4-10 with a 5.82 ERA, 86 strikeouts, and 38 walks over 103 2/3 innings.

+Cannon was optioned to Triple-A Charlotte to begin the 2026 season.